bdastur/notes/aws/elastic_load_balancing.md

 * A Gateway Load Balancer endpoint is a VPC endpoint that provides private connectivity between virtual appliances in the service provider VPC and application servers in the service consumer VPC.
+* Allows you to load balance workloads for third-party virtual appliances running in AWS, such as:
+  - Virtual appliances purchased using AWS marketplace.
+  - Virtual firewalls from companies like Fortinet, Palo alto, Juniper, Cisco
+  - IDS/IPS systems from companies like Trend Micro, Checkpoint, etc.